vadimv/server-components/README.md

     ...
     static class State { final int counter; State(int counter) { this.counter = counter; } }
 ```
-An event handler's code usually sets a new application's state snapshot by invoking one of overloaded ``UseState<S>.accept()`` methods.
+An event handler's code usually sets a new application's state snapshot by invoking one of overloaded ``UseState<S>.accept()`` methods
+on the accessor, provided as a component's ``render()`` method's argument.
-A new state triggers re-rendering the page on the server.
+A new set state triggers re-rendering the page on the server and updating the page with the result virtual DOM diff commands.

-The event handler's ``EventContext`` parameter has a number of useful methods.
+The event handler's ``EventContext`` class parameter has a number of utility methods.
-One of these methods allows access to client-side document elements properties values via elements references.
+One of these methods allows access to client-side document elements properties values by elements references.

 ```java
     final ElementRef inputRef = createElementRef();